 You can also send your users a link to online enrollment steps: Enroll your macOS device in Intune.

 For information about other end-user tasks, see these articles:

 For organizations that purchase devices for their users, Intune supports the following macOS company-owned device enrollment methods:

-- Apple's Device Enrollment Program (DEP): Organizations can purchase macOS devices through Apple's Device Enrollment Program (DEP).
-DEP lets you deploy an enrollment profile “over the air” to bring devices into management.
+- Apple's Automated Device Enrollment (ADE): Organizations can purchase macOS devices through ADE.
+ADE lets you deploy an enrollment profile "over the air" to bring devices into management.